Last updated on October 14th, 2022

 The Binance Smart Chain is sort of like a modified code from Ethereum’s code.
 As such, most of the infrastructure and algorithms are very similar on both networks.

-Same deposit address for BEP20 and ERC20
+You will have the same deposit address for both BEP20 and ERC20

 If you have a wallet or exchange that supports both the BEP20 and ERC20, both of them should have the same deposit address.